mattyjones/sensu-docs-site/README.md

 #### Initial Setup - RedHat/CentOS/Fedora

-Sensu Docs Site uses Hugo > .30.
-You'll need to ensure that you've downloaded that version prior to cloning the repo.
-To install the repo, ensure that you have the yum-utils package installed:
+To install the Hugo repo on CentOS or Fedora, ensure that you have the yum-utils package installed:

 ```
 sudo yum install - yum-utils